death-save/pin-cushion/README.md

 - Thank you to [jessev14](https://github.com/jessev14) and the module [journal-sidebar-images](https://github.com/jessev14/journal-sidebar-images)
 - Thank you to [stevenbenner](https://github.com/stevenbenner) and the javascript project [jquery-powertip](https://github.com/stevenbenner/jquery-powertip)
 - Thank you to [zeel](https://github.com/zeel01) for the module [Pin Fixer](https://github.com/zeel01/pin-fixer)
+- Thank you to [farling42](https://github.com/farling42) and the module [fvtt-one-click-note-creation](https://github.com/farling42/fvtt-one-click-note-creation)